ovhlabs/knowledge-base/en/_posts/ 2014-11-14-mounting-object-storage-on-your-server.markdown

 cloudfuse ~/cloud
 ```

-You may now browse your objects at /mnt/cloud/
+*You may now access your objects at /mnt/cloud/*
----

 When finished accessing your object storage, you may unmount the file-system with the following command